 A chain is a series of filtering criteria used to restrict access to an IP address.
 The order of the criteria in the chain determines how the filter is applied, from the general criteria first, to the more detailed criteria at the end of the chain.

-Cookie persistence is a mode of persistence you can configure on the BIG-IP where the controller stores persistent connection information in a cookie.
+Cookie persistence is a mode of persistence where the BIG-IP stores persistent connection information in a cookie.

 The BIG-IP is configured with two default VLANs, one for each interface.
 One default VLAN is named internal and one is named external.
 See also VLAN.

 A default wildcard virtual server has an IP address and port number of 0.0.0.0:0. or *:* or "any":"any".
 This virtual server accepts all traffic that does not match any other virtual server defined in the configuration.